SUREbyts -> Using SUREbyts in Class

 Why Use SUREbyts?

-SUREbyts provides a collection of brief videos from active researchers and research students that can be played in class for early stage undergraduate students.
+SUREbyts is a collection of brief videos from active researchers and research students that can be played in class for first and second year undergraduate science students.
 Each SUREbyt video is divided into the following blocks:

-SUREbyts videos are designed to be an engaging activity that can be used by a lecturer at the start of a class, or during a break in a class, and thus are linked to the following objectives:
+Each SUREbyt videos is designed to be an engaging activity that can be used at the start of a class, or during a break in a class, to help you – as a lecturer – to:

 To browse or search for SUREbyt videos, visit the listing page.

 SUREbyts can be used creatively by lecturers and students in a whole variety of ways.
-The remainder of this page outlines some possible usage scenarios, that may stimulate thinking by lecturers or students.
+The remainder of this page outlines some possible usage scenarios, that may stimulate your thinking about how you will use SUREbyts.

 SUREbyts Usage Scenario 1: Class Opener